Jcdiem/Chicken2/README.md

 For those that want to play: The goal of the game is to get to Lythia, which is a discoverable locaiton.
 # How to use #
-Go to the project website.
+Go to the project website at https://jcdiem.github.io/Chicken2/.

 When logging into the game, just make a quick sample account with 123 123 or something.
 If you want to cheat at the game use the login debug debug.
 Somewhere there's a database file with more dev accounts, if you're into that.